top of page

 Our Shared Commitment

-We are committed to keeping you, your child and our staff safe while at Woodcock and have spent an incredible amount of time planning accordingly.
-More than ever, we’re counting on your partnership to help protect our staff, program participants and our community.
+We are committed to keeping you, your child and our staff safe while at Woodcock.
+We’re counting on your partnership to help protect our staff, program participants and our community.
 Please consider the behaviors of your family when not at Woodcock and follow the guidelines provided by our state and local authorities.
-Monitor the health of all family members and please understand any difficult decisions we may have to make regarding attendance.

 Behavior